stephensalim/APNEquipLabs/content/AMI Inspector Lab/Solutions_Overview.md

 ![](/AMI Inspector Lab/images/Main.png)

+---

+**IMPORTANT NOTE:**

+For this solution to work, you must deploy all resouces AWS Region where you build your golden AMIs.
+This region must have [Amazon Inspector](http://docs.aws.amazon.com/inspector/latest/userguide/inspector_supported_os_regions.html#inspector_supported-regions) available.
+For best lab experience, please choose Sydney Region **( ap-southeast-2)**.

+---

 Here an overview on how our solutions works:

 1. A scheduled [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) will trigger the [AWS Lambda](http://aws.amazon.com/lambda/) function called `StartContinuousAssessment` every morning at 6 AM.
 This will essentially acts like your cron task (Linux) or scheduled task (Windows) that will executes on a regular basis.